How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 If you must run Docker directly on top of your Proxmox host, note the steps below as guidance for doing so.

-Option 1: Running Docker in a virtual machine
+Your first option is running Docker in a virtual machine

-• Isolation from the host system
+• Isolated from your Proxmox host

 • Easy to move or clone to another host